Kenura-R-Gunarathna/Kenura-R-Gunarathna/README.md

 - I would like to introduce mysqlf as an inventor
 - I'm experienced in web develpment, and currently learning to create cross platform apps and electronics.
-- I'm very enthusiastic to support the open source comminity, contact me if any help needed.
+- I'm very enthusiastic to support the open source community, contact me if any help needed.

 ### Language expert at